Chickweed

 Important Notes

-Chickweed is generally regarded as a gentle and well-tolerated herb when used in culinary or traditional amounts.
-As with any herb, discontinue use if you experience unusual symptoms.
+Chickweed is generally regarded as a gentle and well-tolerated herb when used in traditional or culinary amounts.

-Those with known allergies to plants in the Caryophyllaceae family, or with serious health conditions, should consult a healthcare practitioner before using chickweed regularly.
+Discontinue use if any unusual symptoms occur.
+Those with allergies to plants in the Caryophyllaceae family, or with significant health concerns, should consult a qualified healthcare practitioner before regular use.

 This information is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult with a qualified healthcare practitioner before using herbal products.